watatomo/tomoya.moe/_posts/sanctuary/index.md

       value: "9/15/2021 (15:00 JST) - 9/23/2021 (22:00 JST)"
     - label: "Related Stories"
       value: "Phantom Thieves vs. Detectives, Transparency and Masks"
-    - label: "Special Thanks"
-      value: "<a href='https://twitter.com/bluefilaments'>Ciel</a>, <a href='https://twitter.com/dapporock'>Simon</a>: Moral support and other members of the Sanctuary GC!
-You can read their translation of the story <a href='https://twitter.com/bluefilaments/status/1439284645657448456'>here</a>.<br><a href='https://twitter.com/kogadouVEVO'>Koi</a>, <a href='https://twitter.com/milkyshiffon'>Lala</a>: For helping me out with phrasing and smoothing things out!"
 images:
     - src: "/img/tl/sanctuary/assets/card_still_full1_2887_normal.webp"
       caption: "Polluted Paradise (5)"